huggingface/transformers/docs/source/model_doc/longformer.rst

 pretrained Longformer consistently outperforms RoBERTa on long document tasks and sets new state-of-the-art results on WikiHop and TriviaQA.*

+Tips:

+- Since the Longformer is based on RoBERTa, it doesn't have :obj:`token_type_ids`.
+You don't need to indicate which token belongs to which segment.
+Just separate your segments with the separation token :obj:`tokenizer.sep_token` (or :obj:`</s>`).

 The Authors' code can be found `here <https://github.com/allenai/longformer>`__.

 Longformer Self Attention